tidev/pulsar-titanium/README.md

 ## Legal stuff

-Appcelerator is a registered trademark of Appcelerator, Inc. Titanium is a registered trademark of Appcelerator, Inc.  Please see the LEGAL information about using our trademarks, privacy policy, terms of usage and other legal information at [http://www.appcelerator.com/legal](http://www.appcelerator.com/legal).
+Titanium is a registered trademark of TiDev Inc. All Titanium trademark and patent rights were transferred and assigned to TiDev Inc. on 4/7/2022.
+Please see the LEGAL information about using our trademarks, privacy policy, terms of usage and other legal information at https://tidev.io/legal.